Mori Koben: Early years in Micronesia

 Mori was selected to work as a resident representative of the company's branch in Micronesia, and left Japan from Yokohama, on board the Tenyu Maru in November 1891 with eight other employees.
 The Tenyu Maru stopped by the Bonins, but encountered a typhoon when it came close to the Marianas.
 Mori and his colleagues reached Pohnpei in 1891, where one of his colleagues got his wife pregnant and had a set of triplets disembarked to manage the company's branch store.
 The Tenyu Maru headed for Truk Lagoon, and Mori left the ship's company and armed himself with a sword and two daggers.
 Mori offered his services as a military adviser for Manuppis, the most influential chief in Moen.
 After leading a successful attack against a rival tribe, Manuppis facilitated Mori's efforts to assimilate with Chuukese society.
 He maintained contacts with the Ichiya company, and equipped Manuppis with Japanese Murata rifles.
 A few Japanese settlers came to Chuuk over the next few years, and Mori maintained close contacts with Japanese traders in Chuuk and Pohnpei.
 As tribal warfare continued into the 1890s, Mori and the other Japanese settlers continued to align themselves with the tribal chiefs in order to safeguard their business interests.

 Mori lost the fingers on his right hand in 1896, while he was preparing gunpowder for ammunition which suddenly exploded.
 Mori tended to his own wounds in spite of the great pain, and remained in Chuuk for several weeks before leaving for Yokohama by a merchant ship.
 He sought medical treatment in Tokyo, before he returned to Tolas where he spent several months recuperating.
 The following year, Mori returned to Chuuk, and built a house at Moen.
 Mori was appointed the resident agent for Hiki Company, after the Ichiya company faced bankruptcy.
-In 1898, Mori married Manuppis' daughter, and their first son Taro was born in the same year.
+In 1898, Mori married Manuppis's daughter, and their first son Taro was born in the same year.
 He became an independent trader in 1899, after the Hiki company ran into financial difficulties, and aligned himself with the Jaluit Gesellschaft, a German trading company at the turn of the century.

 Two years after Germany purchased the Micronesian islands from Spain in 1898, the German authorities arrested the Japanese traders at Irais and deported them back to Japan, leaving only Mori in Chuuk and another Japanese trader stranded in Pohnpei.
 Japanese traders were barred from trading in Micronesia.
 Mori and his family relocated to Tol, and received occasional contacts of news reports from Japan.
 Japanese traders began settling in Micronesia after the Germans lifted the ban in 1907, but Mori kept a low profile to avoid antagonising the German administration.